 - Loners Are Freaks: Where Batman has Robin, who he treats as a teammate, Mr. Freeze is completely ruthless when one of his henchmen gets accidentally frozen.

-- Losing Your Head: In the show's revamp, as another side effect of his condition.
+- Losing Your Head: He suffers this in the show's revamp as another side effect of his condition.

 - Love Makes You Evil: His love for his comatose wife, Nora.

-- Murder the Hypotenuse: In a comic tie-in to the show, where Nora had remarried.
+- Murder the Hypotenuse: He tries to do this in a comic book tie-in to the show, where Nora had remarried.
 Though this applies more to Francis D'anjou, who was actually framing Freeze in the hope that Nora would stop loving him.

-- Necromantic: Turned to crime for funds to cure his sick, cryogenically frozen wife and revenge on a Corrupt Corporate Executive for pulling the plug on his first attempt.
+- Necromantic: He turned to crime for funds to cure his sick, cryogenically frozen wife and revenge on a Corrupt Corporate Executive for pulling the plug on his first attempt.

 - Not So Similar: Freeze is like Batman personality-wise: Jaded, brooding, not very social, but of good intentions.
 However, the difference is that Freeze is willing to kill anyone in order to save Nora, and while Batman sympathizes with him, he cannot let him kill people for it.Mr.
 Freeze: Vengeance!
 Vengeance!